 And from here, we finally begin our hike to Swiftcurrent Pass in Glacier National Park.

 Next up was Bullhead Lake with Swiftcurrent Glacier in the far off distance.

-This is a view along the final push to the lookout with Swiftcurrent Glacier in the foreground, and Gem Glacier hanging in there barely visible behind it.
+This is a view along the final push to the lookout with Swiftcurrent Glacier in the foreground.
+Then there’s Gem Glacier hanging in there barely visible behind it.
 In the farthest back mountain range you’ll see Jackson and Blackfoot Glaciers.

-When you finally reach the lookout, you’ll want to give yourself some time to take in the 360º views while resting your weary legs and maybe having some lunch!
+When you finally reach the lookout, you’ll want to give yourself some time to take in the 360º views.
+And you can rest your weary legs and maybe having some lunch!

-From the lookout, you’ll also have a view of Old Sun Glacier and Ahern Glacier for a total of at least 6 glacier sightings in 1 day, (that’s as many as I counted anyways)!
+From the lookout, you’ll also have a view of Old Sun Glacier and Ahern Glacier.
+That’s a total of at least 6 glacier sightings in 1 day, (that’s as many as I counted anyways)!

 The 3rd and final way starts from the Many Glacier region of Glacier.
-We decided to do this route because we had heard the views were phenomenal along the way, and we had already hiked the other 2 trails numerous times.
+We decided to do this route because we had heard the views were phenomenal along the way.
+We had already hiked the other 2 trails numerous times.

-If you want to turn this into a backpacking adventure, you can start at the Loop Trail, spend the night at Granite Chalet (reservations required for the chalet and for a tent spot).
+If you want to turn this into a backpacking adventure, you can start at the Loop Trail.
+Then you can spend the night at Granite Chalet (reservations required for the chalet and for a tent spot).
 From the chalet you hike the lookout and out into the Many Glacier side.
 I’ve always wanted to do this, but it requires 2 cars, and a little more time than just a day hike.